-Arcade rooms, multi-million companies and an innovative vision of the future are some of the factors that have shaped the gigantic video game industry that is Japan today.
+Arcade rooms, multimillion-dollar companies, and an innovative vision of the future are some of the factors that have shaped the gigantic video game industry that Japan is today.

 The video game industry in Japan: tradition and future